The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

 \subsection{Making GW170104}

-Figure~\ref{fig.evol1} shows the formation and evolution of a binary which results in a BH-BH merger with similar properties to GW170104.
-The progenitor binary was formed in a low-metallicity environment $Z=0.001$ ($5\% \zsun$) as a pair of two MS stars with masses of $94.6\msun$ and $62.5\msun$ on a wide orbit with the pericenter distance of $\sim 2000\rsun$.
-As the primary ends its MS evolution and rapidly expands as a Hertzsprung gap (HG) star it initiates a stable case-B mass transfer.
-In our M20 model (see Sec.~\ref{sec.Binary} for details) we assume that $20\%$ of the mass is accreted by the MS companion, while the other $80\%$ is lost from the system.
-During mass transfer the primary is stripped of its almost entire H-rich envelope and becomes a naked helium WR star with the mass of $41.7\msun$.
+Figure~\ref{fig.evol1} shows the formation and evolution of a binary which results in a BH-BH merger with properties similar to GW170104.
+This particular system was evolved within our model M20 (see Sec.~\ref{sec.calcul} for an overview of our models and Sec.~\ref{sec.Binary} for an overview of our binary evolution calculations) under the assumptions of Geneva-based BH natal spins (Fig.~\ref{fig.bhspin1}) and no WR spin-up during the BH-WR stage (Sec.~\ref{sec.tides}.
+The progenitor binary was formed in a low-metallicity environment $Z=0.001$ ($5\% \zsun$) as a pair of MS stars with masses of $94.6\msun$ and $62.5\msun$ on a wide orbit, with pericenter distance of $\sim 2000\rsun$.
+As the primary ends its MS evolution and rapidly expands as a HG star, it initiates a stable case-B mass transfer.
+In model M20 we assume that $20\%$ of the mass is accreted by the MS companion, while the other $80\%$ is lost from the system.
+During mass transfer the primary is stripped of almost all of the H-rich envelope, and it becomes a naked helium WR star with mass of $41.7\msun$.
 Only $0.3$ Myr later it finishes its nuclear evolution and forms a BH ($M_{\rm BH1}=32.9\msun$) in a direct collapse event (no natal kick), losing $10\%$ of its mass in neutrino emission.
-The mass of the CO core of the BH progenitor is $M_{\rm CO}=29.6\msun$, which means that the first BH is assigned with zero initial spin ($a_{\rm spin1} = 0.0$, see Sec.~\ref{sec.model}).
+The mass of the CO core of the BH progenitor is $M_{\rm CO}=29.6\msun$, which means that the first BH is formed with zero natal spin ($a_{\rm spin1} = 0.0$, see Fig.~\ref{fig.bhspin1} for $Z = 0.002$ (used as representative for $Z = 0.001$).